 GST on foreign exchange services in India in 2022

 When performing foreign exchange service like currency exchange, money transfer abroad or buying a forex card, through a money changer or bank in India, the only tax you’ve to pay is the Goods & Services Tax (GST).

-As per the latest directive (July 1, 2017) from the Government of India, the GST for foreign Exchange transactions is as follows ;
+As per the directive on July 1, 2017 from the Government of India, the GST for foreign Exchange transactions is as follows ;

 18% GST will be levied on the portion of the forex transaction which comes under “taxable value” bracket.
 Don’t let this “18%” scare you, read further!

 The “taxable value” is not the final tax that we have to pay.
 It is simply the value that is liable to be taxed.

 There are 3 slabs of the “taxable value”.